Skip to main content

 Cannot create templates, saved replies, or topics.
 Visibility is limited to their own conversations and those of their assigned teams, based on permissions.

-Special Permissions
+Users' Special Permissions

 Beyond the standard role definitions, an Owner or Admin can grant specific, powerful permissions to any user, allowing them to handle tasks that extend beyond typical conversation management.